adaajaghaku/alx-zero_day/README.md

  my first read me
-updating my readme for the first time on the github interface
+i am updating my readme for the first time on the github interface